 What is teletherapy?

-Teletherapy is the name for psychotherapy provided over the phone or via online video chat.
-It can be done from the comfort of your home.
+Teletherapy is the name for psychotherapy provided via online video session or over the phone.
+This can be done from the comfort of your home.

 Is teletherapy as helpful as in-person therapy?

-Contrary to some early expectations, teletherapy has repeatedly been shown in research studies to be equivalently effective to in-person therapy.
-Thanks to recent improvements to videoconferencing technology, there are fewer and fewer differences between the experience of a video session and a face-to-face session.
+Contrary to early expectations, teletherapy has been shown repeatedly in research studies to be equivalent in effectiveness to in-person therapy.
+Thanks to recent improvements in videoconferencing technology, there are fewer and fewer differences between the experience of a video session and a face-to-face session.

-Often, therapy is helpful for reasons that have little to do with how the therapy is delivered.
-For example, one type of therapy, cognitive-behavioral therapy (CBT) is effective laregely because of the skills and habits it teaches you.
-So if you are able to put into practice the recommendations from your CBT therapist, your chances for improvement are good.
-That’s true whether you’re seeing them in person or virtually.
+Therapy is often helpful for reasons that have little to do with how it is delivered.
+For example, one type of therapy called cognitive-behavioral therapy (CBT) is effective largely because of the skills and habits your therapist teaches you.
+So if you are able to put into practice the recommendations of your CBT therapist, your chances for improvement are good.
+This is true whether you’re seeing them virtually or in person.